 When you own a small business you wear a lot of hats.
-Understanding the numbers might not be your favorite hat, but numbers are important because they show where you stand financially.
+Understanding the numbers is an important part of your business because they tell you how you’re doing financially.

 The first section of your Profit and Loss statement is Cost of Goods Sold.
 If your accounting is done properly, the only items in cost of goods sold are the same items you include in your cost estimate.

-Consider these phrases to be almost interchangeable, because they all represent direct job-related expenses:
+These phrases are practically interchangeable, because they all represent direct job-related expenses:

 - Job costs – the costs actually incurred to build that project.

 - Cost of goods sold – an accounting term for the costs paid to build all projects over a given period of time, such as last month, last year, or current year-to-date.

 The second section of your Profit and Loss statement (P&L) are your overhead expenses.
 These are all the costs that are incurred over a number of jobs.
 Overhead includes your salary, office expenses, advertising, job superintendent if they manage more than one job at a time, and more.

 The book Markup & Profit Revisited explains what should be considered a job cost and what is an overhead expense in a construction business, but accounting for labor is always an issue.
 The base pay for workers on a job is always job cost, but some of the labor expenses are often considered overhead.

 When you estimate the labor required for a job, you can multiply the estimated hours by the base rate you pay your employees, or you can use a burdened labor rate.